kenpower/kenpower/README.md

 - 👋 Hi, I’m @kenpower
+- ⚒  ex-ThoughtWorker
 - 👀 I’m interested in education
-- 🌱 I’m currently learning Svelte
+- 🌱 I’m currently learning Svelte/Kit
 - 💞️ I’m looking to collaborate on games for teaching agile
 - 📫 How to reach me @kenpower on twitter, github and facebook and www.kenpower.com